Background to the NFIA

 Who do we work for

-NFIA supports foreign companies in setting up or expanding their international activities in the Netherlands.
+NFIA supports foreign companies that contribute to smart, sustainable solutions for the future and strengthen our innovation ecosystems in setting up or expanding their international activities in the Netherlands.
 NFIA does this by informing companies about the Dutch business climate and through introductions to relevant parties who can provide them with this information.
 We always comply with Dutch laws and regulations in this work.
-We work for all sectors and activities.
 We only work for companies with substance, companies that create concrete employment and tangible added value.
 NFIA does not support letterbox companies or companies that are only registered on paper.

 Our starting points

 We place great importance on a reliable and honest government.
 We want to avoid conflicts of interest, guarantee impartiality and take into account the rules for government communication.
 These are examples from our central government’s Code of Conduct on Integrity (in Dutch).
 The rules in this Code of Conduct apply in full force for all NFIA employees.

 NFIA employees must report the potential risk of a financial conflict of interest and the improper use of price-sensitive information to their director and the compliance officer at the Netherlands Enterprise Agency (RVO), of which NFIA is a part.
 In addition, in 2017 NFIA drew up guidelines for its employees regarding communication on tax matters.
 Finally, NFIA always works in line with applicable guidelines for specific sectors and business activities, such as the protocol for dealing with the tobacco industry (in Dutch).